Jeff Hall – A tragic loss with a positive effect

 Jeff Hall was an England international footballer and, in the eyes of many, the best right-back in the country during the late 1950s.
 Then he contracted Polio and tragically lost his life, bringing about a huge upsurge in the number of youngsters being vaccinated against the disease and, in all probability, saving many lives.

-Hall was born in Scunthorpe, Lincolnshire but spent his formative years in Wilsden, a small village in Yorkshire where he played for a number of junior teams before joining local club Bradford Park Avenue.
+This was where Jeff grew up and where he would start playing for local junior teams before stepping up to join Bradford Park Avenue.
 He never turned pro at the club and was yet to make a first-team appearance when he was called up for National Service.

 While serving with the Royal Electrical and Mechanical Engineers, and playing in an army match, Hall was spotted by Birmingham City chief scout Walter Taylor.
 “The player I went to watch didn’t shine but I was taken with the play of the right-half” Taylor would later recall.
 That right-half was Hall so Taylor had a chat with him.
 “At first he didn’t think he was good enough and it took me hours to persuade him to sign amateur forms.”
 Said the scout.

-He joined the club in February 1950 and turned pro three months later.
-Converted from right half to right back Hall took some time to break into the first team at City, making his debut in January 1951 but not becoming a regular until two years later.
-In 1954-55 he was part of the City team that won the Second Division championship and was also a key member the following season when City finished 6th in the top flight and reached the FA Cup Final where they were beaten by Manchester City in a game made famous by Bert Trautmann’s broken neck
+In 1954-55 he was part of the City team that won the Second Division title and was also a key member the following season when City finished 6th in the top flight and reached the FA Cup Final where they were beaten by Manchester City in the match made famous by the injury to City goalkeeper Bert Trautmann.

 Jeff Hall lines up for England next to Stanley Matthews